About Culmen Western Cape

 Culmen WC is an expanding SMME business situated in the Northern suburbs of Cape Town.
 We focus on delivering quality service to our customers, small or large.
 Our expert staff is trained in the testing & inspection of lifting equipment / pressure vessels as well as training others to operate lifting equipment.

-Culmen WC strives to establish training and load-testing by being a leading service provider to both disciplines in the Western Cape and the rest of South Africa, through focussing on training and development requirements as well as providing a high standard of load-testing to ensure repetitive business at a world-class standard.
+Culmen WC strives to establish training and load-testing by being a leading service provider to both disciplines in the Western Cape and the rest of South Africa, through focusing on training and development requirements as well as providing a high standard of load-testing to ensure repetitive business at a world-class standard.

 Our Mission Statement